 STAR SITE: http://www.thescholarshiphub.org.uk/ the place to find funding for UK/EU under and post graduate study + Degree Apprenticeship schemes.
 Provides detail on thousands of scholarships, awards and bursaries designed to widen access to Universities. detail on the 14 industries currently offering Degree Apprenticeships.

-So you’ve turned 18 and compulsary learning is finished.
-If you haven’t yet gained a level 3 or below then remember you can go to a Further education college to progress. see page on options at 16.
+So you’ve turned 18 and compulsory learning is finished.
+If you haven’t yet gained a level 3 or below then remember you can go to a Further education college to progress.

 If you are finishing compulsory education and have achieved a level 3, you might want to carry on with your studies.
 Whether there is a particular subject you would like to study, or if you are just looking around, it’s a good idea to start researching your options.